Checkio-Game-Missions/checkio-empire-playfair-cipher/info/description.md

 ```

 To generate the key table,
-the spaces in the table must be filled with the letters contained in the keyword (dropping any duplicate letters and digits),
+the spaces in the table must be filled with the letters contained in the keyword, dropping any duplicate letters and digits.
-then the remaining spaces are filled with the rest of the letters and digits of the alphabet in order.
+Then the remaining spaces are filled with the rest of the letters and digits of the alphabet in order.
 The key is written in the top rows of the table, from left to right.
 The keyword together with the conventions for filling in the 6 by 6 table constitute the cipher key.